Chainguard Containers Network Requirements

 Ingress and Egress

 Connections to the hosts listed on this page are generally initiated as new outbound connections.
-If you are using stateful firewall rules, then you will need to add symmetric rules to ensure that traffic flows correctly.
+If you are using stateless firewall rules, then you will need to add symmetric rules to ensure that traffic flows correctly.

 You will need egress rules that allow new traffic to the hosts listed here.
 You will need corresponding ingress rules that allow related and established traffic.